cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 Unlike signatures in a single-party setting, threshold signatures require cooperation among a threshold number of signers each holding a share of a common private key.
 The security of threshold schemes in general assume that an adversary can corrupt strictly fewer than a threshold number of participants.

 In this draft, we present a variant of FROST, a Flexible Round-Optimized Schnorr Threshold signature scheme.
 FROST reduces network overhead during threshold signing operations while employing a novel technique to protect against forgery attacks applicable to prior Schnorr-based threshold signature constructions.
+FROST requires two rounds to compute a signature.

-This draft specifies only two-round signing operations.
-This draft specifies signatures that are compatible with EdDSA verification of signatures, but not EdDSA nonce generation.
+For select ciphersuites, the signatures produced by this draft are compatible with
-EdDSA-style nonce-generation, where the nonce is derived deterministically, is insecure in a multi-party signature setting.
+{{!RFC8032}}.
+However, unlike {{!RFC8032}}, signatures produced by FROST are not deterministic, since deriving nonces deterministically, is insecure in a multi-party signature setting.

 Further, this draft implements signing efficiency improvements for FROST described by Crites, Komlo, and Maller in {{Schnorr21}}.

-# Change Log
+## Change Log

 draft-01